The PPRA and the Rights of Students and Parents

 To maintain PPRA compliance, school administrators and educators are advised to reflect on the following considerations:

-- Avoid requiring students to respond to any survey that contains any of the protected categories listed above, as obtaining written parental consent will likely be difficult, time consuming, and lead to limited responses.
+- Avoid requiring students to respond to any survey that contains any of the protected categories listed above, as obtaining written parental consent will likely be difficult, time-consuming, and lead to limited responses.

-- Only conduct school district developed or provided surveys, and double check to ensure that these surveys do not contain any questions within the protected categories listed above.
+- Only conduct school district-developed or provided surveys, and double check to ensure that these surveys do not contain any questions within the protected categories listed above.

-- If there is a need to create a survey that infringes on any of these categories, have the survey vetted by the appropriate district employee who approves such survey, and obtain this approval in writing.
+- If there is a need to create a survey that infringes on any of these categories, have the survey vetted by the appropriate district employee who approves such survey, and obtains this approval in writing.
 PPRA requirements must still be followed in relation to parental consent.

 - Be completely transparent with parents in regards to any personal information that will be collected from their child.

 - Be aware of any other relevant or applicable laws and raise concerns if you think that these laws are being violated.